Environmental Consideration through the Product Lifecycle

 Cooperating with Business Partners to Promote Environmentally Conscious Procurement

-We have formulated green procurement standards, which describe our fundamental stance on environmental considerations in our procurement activities.
+Sysmex has established Green Procurement Standards, which describe its fundamental stance on environmental considerations in procurement activities.

 - Green Procurement Standards